 Synchronizing inventory data

 To understand inventory synchronization, remember the communication hierarchy described in Cumulocity IoT´s domain model.
 In the inventory, agents are located at the roots of the communication hierarchy.
-Below each agent, the topology of the subnetwork that the agent manages is reflected.
+Below each agent, the topology of the sub-network that the agent manages is reflected.
 This topology exists in the real network as well as in snapshot form in the inventory.
-It may change in the real network, and these changes must be reflected in the inventory.
+It may change in the real network, and these changes need to be reflected in the inventory.

 For example, an agent installed on a mobile phone can discover a connected bluetooth heart monitor without further configuration.
 An agent installed on a local IP network can run a discovery procedure on a local network.
 Unlike a Multispeak agent requires the URL of a Multispeak server and credentials to be able to discover connected smart meters.